Sarah Lawrence College

 Sarah Lawrence College (SLC) is a private liberal arts college in Yonkers, New York, United States.
 Founded as a women's college in 1926, Sarah Lawrence College has been coeducational since 1968.
-The college's campus in Yonkers maintains a Bronxville mailing address and sits roughly 20 miles from New York City.
-In athletics, the Sarah Lawrence Gryphons compete in the Skyline Conference of the NCAA Division III.
+The college's campus maintains a Bronxville mailing address and sits roughly 20 mi north of Midtown Manhattan, in Westchester County.
+The college's pedagogy draws from the progressive education model, including emphasis on personalized academic study.